singhh5050/on-device-lm-benchmarking/README.md

    - MLX shows higher median performance for decode-heavy tasks
    - Both frameworks perform similarly on prefill-heavy tasks
    - MLX exhibits greater performance variability across both workload types

-## Practical Implications

-Based on these benchmark results, developers should consider:

-1. **Framework Selection Based on Task Type**:
-   - For applications requiring extensive text generation (decode-heavy), MLX may offer better performance
-   - For applications processing large inputs with shorter outputs (prefill-heavy), Ollama provides comparable performance with better consistency

-2. **Model Selection Trade-offs**:
-   - TinyLlama shows the greatest performance difference between frameworks
-   - Mistral performs similarly on both frameworks but is significantly slower
-   - Gemma offers a balanced middle ground with consistent performance

-3. **On-Device Optimization Strategies**:
-   - Minimize input length where possible to improve overall performance
+**Some Nuances:**

+1. **MLX-LM Package**:
-   - Consider the full end-to-end latency rather than just tokens per second
+   - We used the MLX-LM high-level package rather than coding MLX from scratch
-   - Model size has a significant impact on both frameworks' performance
+   - This abstraction layer might introduce extra processing time and performance variability
+   - Results may differ from optimized implementations built directly on the core MLX framework

+2. **Sample Size**:
+   - Benchmarks were conducted with only 2 samples per model and dataset combination
+   - Limited sample size may not fully represent real-world performance characteristics

 ## Conclusion

-The performance characteristics of language models on-device vary significantly based on the framework, model size, and workload type.
-While tokens per second is a useful comparison metric, real-world performance should consider end-to-end latency, memory usage, and consistency under various workloads.

 MLX shows advantages in generation speed, particularly with smaller models, while Ollama offers more consistent performance and superior prompt processing.
-The choice between frameworks should be guided by the specific requirements of your application.

-For full benchmarking details and to run your own comparisons, see the [MLX_README.md](README_MLX.md) and run the benchmarking scripts included in this repository.